jonah-chen/ocw8.05/README.md

 Final Exams: 2011 2012 2013

-Solutions have yet to be checks.
+Solutions have yet to be checked.
 Any corrections will be appreciated.